Fall Steelhead Fishing Ohio: Guide Tips And Tactics

 The key is to get your lure 1 to 3 feet over the steelhead.
 I like silver, gold, black and orange.
 Lure should be 3 to 5 inches long.

-Like baits, you should experiment with different types of lures in terms of their size, shapes, weight, and colors.
-This way you can discover what works best for you.
+Like baits, you should experiment with different types of lures in terms of their size, shape, weight, and colors.
+This way, you can discover what works best for you.

 For great information on fishing steelhead in Ohio, don’t forget to check out my post